canonical/snapd/interfaces/builtin/README.md

   - `Cx4J8ADDq8xULNaAjO7mQid75ru4rObB`, OR
   - `WabnwLoV48BCMj8NoOetmdxFFMxDsPGb`

-List and maps can be used also as values for attributes under plug/slot-attributes constraints.
+Lists and maps can also be used as values for attributes under plug/slot-attributes constraints.
 A map will match only if the attribute value contains all the entries in the constraints map with the same values (extra attribute elements are ignored).
 A list will match against a non-list attribute value if the value matches any of the list elements.
 A list will match against a list attribute value if all the elements in the attribute list value in turn match something in the list.
-For example this means a constraint list of value constraints will match a list of attribute scalars if the two groups of values match as a sets (order doesn't matter).
+This means, for example, a constraint list of value constraints will match a list of attribute scalars if the two groups of values match as a set (order doesn't matter).